Gangchon Rail Bike Review (Autumn)

 If you are not sporty and are worried about how taxing the cycling will be, I can safely tell you that it’s quite easy peasy!
 Or perhaps I had a good bike partner.
 Both of us felt that it was a slow and relaxing cycle, and before we knew it, we had reached the point to disembark.
 By the way, I was baby-wearing my baby for the whole journey.

 We could also take our own sweet time to enjoy the scenery and take photos because sometimes the bike behind us lagged quite a bit.
 In any case, you should enjoy the journey and not be stressed by, if any, a tailgating bike.
-It wouldn’t matter if a bike is slightly slower, bottleneck situation accumulates and most people wouldn’t know where’s the “weak link” anyway.
-Btw, the bike behind us was cycled by a ~60 years old grandma and her ~9 years old granddaughter.
+It wouldn’t matter if a bike is slightly slower because even in a bottleneck situation, most people wouldn’t know where the “weakest link” is anyway.
+Btw, the bike behind us was cycled by a ~60-year-old grandma and her ~9-year-old granddaughter.
 If they can do it, so can you! :)

 Scenery: Remarkable

-In the cool air, the lalang grass waved at us, so near we could touch them from our bike.
-Casting my view further, sparsely scattered houses made me envy of the quiet and contemplative countryside life.
-I took in breaths of fresh air as we rode past mountains glimmering in an orange golden, and a quiet river rippling in between towering mountains.
+In the cool air, the lalang grass waved at us, so near we could touch it from our bike.
+Casting my view further, sparsely scattered houses made me envious of the quiet and contemplative countryside life.
+I took in breaths of fresh air as we rode past mountains glimmering in an orange glow, and a quiet river rippling in between towering mountains.

 It was a good choice to come during autumn, heard it’s beautiful in winter too.
 The other two seasons should be nice as well, but nothing to shout about.
 This scenery is supposedly nicer than the one at Gapyeong Rail Park.